tylerrichman-erg/Carbon-Mapper-Data-Scrapping-Tool_ERG/README.md

 </ul>

 ### General Workflow
 The excel file from the input file path is converted into an R data frame.
 Records that do not have any coordinates are removed from the data frame before being converted into a spatial data frame with the <a href="https://epsg.io/4269">NAD83</a> coordinate reference system (CRS).
-This spatial data frame is the projected to the <a href="https://epsg.io/102005">NAD 1983 Equidistant Conic contiguous USA</a> CRS.
-This is a distance perserving projections that allows for accurate distance calculations.

-A buffer is created for each of the input table points.
+This spatial data frame is then projected to the <a href="https://epsg.io/102005">NAD 1983 Equidistant Conic contiguous USA</a> CRS.
+This is a distance perserving projection that allows for accurate distance calculations.
+A buffer with a user specified radius is generated for each record in the spatial data frame.

-The plume locations are read into a spatial data frame from an API endpoint and are projected to the NAD 1983 USA Contiguous Equidistant Conic CRS.

-A spatial join is performed between the buffer and plume locations.

-For NASA, the result of the spatial join saved in the output folder.

-For Carbon Mapper, further processing is done.
+Plume data from an API endpoint is converted into a spatial data frame with the <a href="https://epsg.io/102005">NAD 1983 Equidistant Conic contiguous USA</a> CRS.
+An inner spatial join is performed between the buffer spatial data frame and plume spatial data frame.
+For Carbon Mapper, the API endpoint contains informations on plume clusters and further processing is required to obtain data on specific plumes.
+The resulting data frame is converted back to a regular data frame.
+The distance between the location of interest and associated plume is calculated and added to the data frame.
+The data frame is the exported to an excel file within a folder specified by the user in the input parameters.